IbrahimCelikel/best_countries_to_live/README.md

         file.close()

-# Final
+# Data Analysis With Excel
--- added new cities
+----- Added scraped new cities to main data
--- changed formulas

 -- result
 Cities from Finland, Denmark, Norway, Sweden, Netherlands, Switzerland and Germany are candidates.